NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 gaitutils API.
 It also provides an interface for loading and plotting gait trials, usually used for review purposes.

-The GUI is currently compatible with PyQt5.
-With very minor modifications, it should work with PySide2 and PyQt6.
+The GUI is currently written for PyQt5.
+With very minor modifications, it should also work with PySide2 and PyQt6.

 Threads are used to keep the GUI responsive during long running operations.
-The function ``run_in_thread()`` is used to run a long-running operation in a worker thread.
+The function ``gui/_gaitmenu/run_in_thread()`` is used to run a long-running operation in a worker thread.
 It's recommended for any operation that is expected to take longer than a second or two.
 The point is not for the user to be able to run several operations in parallel, but just to keep the GUI (e.g. the progress meter and the cancel button) responsive.
 In fact, by default ``run_in_thread()`` disables the elements of the main UI window, so that the user cannot start multiple operations at the same time. ``run_in_thread()`` also handles any exceptions raised during the operation and reports them via a GUI window, without terminating the program.

 Long-running Vicon Nexus operations (typically Nexus pipelines) require special care.
 Seemingly, it should be enough to run the operation in a worker thread, as described above.
 However, Python has a restriction known as the Global Interpreter Lock (GIL): only one thread of a process can execute Python bytecode at a time.
-It appears that the Nexus API does not release the GIL until the API call is finished.
-Thus, running a Nexus operation in a thread also stops all other threads, until the operation is complete.
+It appears that the Nexus API does not release the GIL until the invoked Nexus operation is finished.
+Thus, running a Nexus operation in a thread also stops all other threads, potentially for a long time.
 A simple workaround is to run any Nexus pipeline operations in a separate process instead of a thread (i.e. a new interpreter is started for the operation).
 This is accomplished by ``gaitutils.nexus._run_pipelines_multiprocessing()``.

 For GUI operations that are not started via ``run_in_thread()``, you must catch any exceptions yourself, otherwise they will cause a termination.
 Unhandled